aditjain588/CPT_S-321-Object-Oriented-Software-Design/LocalStoreDesktopApplication/README.md

 **- Save search:** If an employee selects this functionality, the last search that was performed<br/>
 will be saved to a file in a subdirectory of the project called “searches”.
 The file name should<br/>
-indicate the date and time that the search was performed in the following format: yyyy- mm-dd-hh-mm-ss.txt.
-For example, if the search was performed at<br/>
-8:34:30pm on February 4, 2021 the filename would be “2021-02-04-20h34m30s.txt”<br/>
+indicate the date and time that the search was performed in the following format: yyyy- mm-dd-hh-mm-ss.txt.<br/> For example, if the search was performed at 8:34:30pm on February 4, 2021 the filename would be “2021-02-04-20h34m30s.txt”<br/>
 The first line of the file should contain the sequences of characters that the employee used<br/>
 for the search and whether it was an AND or OR search if applicable.
 The rest of the file, i.e.,<br/>